-You cannot use the complaints procedure to appeal against an Examination Board decision (see Review and Appeal procedure for how to do that).
+You cannot use the complaints procedure to appeal against a Board of Examiners’ decision and would need to use the Review and Appeal procedure instead.

 How to complain

-To make a formal complaint you must contact a Student Complaints Officer in Secretariat who will send you a SCP1 form to complete.
+To make a formal complaint you must contact a Student Complaints Officer in the Secretariat who will send you a SCP1 form to complete.
 The form will guide you on how to set out the details of your case.
-You can find contact details for a Student Complaints Officer and more information about the form on the Secretariat website.
+You can find more information at Student Complaints.

 Once your complaint has been received your Head of School (or nominated senior member of staff) will carry out an investigation into your case.
-If your complaint concerns the Head of School, then the University will arrange for another Head of School to investigate your case.
+If your complaint concerns the Head of School, then the University will arrange for another Head of School to investigate.

-When they have completed their investigation you will receive a report of their findings.
+When they have completed their investigation (usually 20 working days) you will receive a report of their findings.
 If your complaint is upheld in whole or in part then they will set out how the issue will be resolved.

 If you are not satisfied with the outcome of your complaint you have 10 working days to request a Review.

-You do this by filling out a Complaint Review form available from Secretariat, explaining the reasons that you are not satisfied with the outcome (you may need further evidence at this stage).
-You submit the form to the Student Complaints Officer handling your case.
+You do this by filling out a Complaint Review form available from Secretariat explaining the reasons why you are not satisfied with the outcome (you may need further evidence at this stage).
+You then submit the form to the Student Complaints Officer handling your case.

 There are three further steps to the complaints procedure after the Head of School investigation: the Review stage, the Standing Complaints Panel and the Hearing.

-Further details of the latter stages of a complaint are set out in part E of the University General Regulations.
+Further details of the latter stages of a complaint are set out in Part O of the University General Regulations 2021/22.